digitc1/AWS-KMS-POC-Public/ReadMe.md

 ```
 999999999999 is your account id.

-## SQS, Lambda and DynamoDB with CMK encryption at rest
+## KMS, SQS, Lambda and DynamoDB with CMK encryption at rest

-We implemet the solution using Customer managed key (CMK) in AWS KMS.
+We implement the solution using Customer managed key (CMK) in AWS KMS to be completelly in control of the keys.

-We want to create 2 keys : one for SQS and one for DynamoDB.
-The producer of data is different from the consumer.
+As we need to make reference to the keys when creating some resources, we have to create the keys first : one for SQS and one for DynamoDB.
+The producer of data could be different from the consumer in term of permissions.
+The keys need
+- to be managed by the created user assuming the role KeyManagerRole.
+- to be used by the created user assuming their dedicated roles (DBAccessRole and SQSAccessRole)
+- to be managed by the created user assuming the role DeployerRole.

-For the DynamoDB table, we have to create a new table and give the specifications for the Server-Side Encryption for a DB dedicated key.
+For the DynamoDB table, we have to create a new table and add the specifications for the Server-Side Encryption with the DynamoDB dedicated key.

-For the CMK encryption, we need to create a KMS symetric key.
+For the SQS, we need to define the _KmsMasterKeyId_ with the SQS dedicated key.

+For the lambda, we have to attach the SQS event to it.

 To deploy the ressources you can run the following commands in this order or via the console
 ```